Libright1558/twitter_clone/README.md

 ---
 ### ToDo
-- [ ] Implement and fix redis schema to handle the like and the retweet event from users
+- [x] Implement and fix redis schema to handle the like and the retweet event from users
-- [ ] Deal with the consistency in redis cache
+- [x] Deal with the consistency in redis cache (partially solved)
+- [ ] Use docker to build and package the project
-- [ ] Use react framework to remake frontend side of the project
+- [ ] Use react and next.js framework to remake frontend side of the project
 - [ ] Use nginx to balance the loading of multiple server nodes
-- [ ] Prevent cache avalanche in redis
+- [ ] Prevent cache avalanche in redis and database
-- [ ] etc.